nanome-ai/plugin-deployer/README.md

-# Auto Deploy the Nanome Plugin Starter Pack
+# Auto Deploy the Nanome Starter Stack

-A quick script to deploy the Nanome plugin starter pack
+A quick script to deploy the  Nanome Starter Stack

-## Nanome Plugin Starter Pack Deployment Instructions
+## Nanome Starter Stack Deployment Instructions

-In order to successfully complete the deployment of Nanome’s starter pack group of plugins, you will need to verify that your license is Stack Enabled and you have the Stack Configuration details in-hand (consists of an IP address and a port).
+In order to successfully complete the deployment of Nanome’s starter stack group of plugins, you will need to verify that your license is Stack Enabled and you have the Stacks Configuration details in-hand (consists of an IP address and a port).

-For Non-Enterprise Customers, please verify that your Nanome Licenses are Plugin Enabled with your Nanome representative.
+For Non-Enterprise Customers, please verify that your Nanome Licenses are *Stacks Enabled* with your Nanome representative.

-As of March 17, 2020 - the plugins a part of the starter pack are:
+As of March 17, 2020 - the plugins a part of the Starter Stack are:

 - Chemical Properties - cheminformatics calculation using RDKit
 - Docking - using Smina software